All variables are generated via the appropriate transformation of

 errors, which are usually modeled as normal variables with zero mean and

-common variance σ2,
+common variance \(\sigma^2\), have

-mixture distributions with contamination percentage π ϵ (0, 1).
-For example,
+distributions with contamination percentage \(\pi\ \epsilon\ (0,\ 1)\).
+For example, the

-the PDF of Y may be given
+PDF of \(Y\) may be given by:

 Continuous mixture variables are generated at the component level.
 Each component variable is created using the PMT, and the mixture variable is generated from these based on a random multinomial variable described by the mixing probabilities.
 Correlations are also controlled at the component level.
 Users specify the target pairwise correlations between the components across continuous mixture variables and between components and other types of variables.

-The function rho_M1M2
+The function rho_M1M2 approximates the expected

-distributions and the correlations between components.
+and the correlations between components.
 The function

-approximates the expected correlation between a
+rho_M1Y approximates the expected correlation between a

-mixture variable M1 and
+mixture variable \(M1\) and another

-that may have an ordinal, continuous, or count distribution.
-If the user
+ordinal, continuous, or count distribution.
+If the user desires a

-correlation can be achieved.
-See the Expected Cumulants and Correlations for
+be achieved.
+See the Expected Cumulants and

-mixture variables.
+details on continuous mixture variables.

 The required parameters for simulating